jasonadams1326/Just-Breathe/README.md

 ### General Info

-* An easy to use, minimalist breathing exercise web app with multiple breathing exercise options
+* An easy to use, minimalist breathing exercise web app with multiple exercise options

 ![](justBreathe.gif)